-- 1. Describe the institutional-wide definition and standards used for community engaged courses, be sure to provide examples of: (Maximum word count 500 per response) - a.
+- 1. Provide a summary narrative describing overall changes and trends that have taken place related to curricular engagement on campus since the last classification.
+In your narrative, address the trajectory of curricular engagement on your campus.
+Where have you been?
+Where are you now?
+Where are you strategically planning on going?
+Provide relevant links.
+Web links can be provided as part of the description.
+(Maximum word count 500.) - As evidence provided for your earlier classification, you described an institution-wide definition of community engaged courses used on campus.
+For reclassification, describe the institutional-wide definition and standards used for community engaged courses and provide examples of: (Maximum word count 500.) - a.
 Institutional, departmental, and/or programmatic definitions, learning outcomes, standards, and/or required components - b.
 Process for ensuring that the standards for community engagement are part of the course design (e.g., course designation, curriculum review) - c.
 How student learning outcomes are assessed.
-Explain any changes to coursework that occurred as a result of assessment activities - 2.
-Describe how community engagement is integrated into traditional curricular structures.
-These may include, core courses, capstone/senior-level project, first-year course/sequence, general education, in the majors/departments, minors, graduate courses, or medical education, training or residencies.
-Provide at least two but not more than four examples.
-(Maximum word count 500.) - 3.
+Explain any changes to coursework that occurred as a result of assessment activities since your last classification

+- 3. Describe how community engagement is integrated into traditional curricular structures.
+Structures may include, core courses, capstone/senior-level project, first-year course/sequence, general education, in the majors/departments, minors, graduate courses, or medical education, training or residencies.
+Provide two to three examples.
+(Maximum word count 500 per example) - 4.
 Describe how community engagement is integrated into the following academic activities offered for credit and/or required by a curricular program.

-These may include, but are not limited to: Student Research, Student Leadership, Internships, Co-ops, Career exploration, Study Abroad/Study Away, Alternative Break tied to a course, or a Campus Scholarship Program.
+These may include but are not limited to: Student Research, Student Leadership, Internships, Co-ops, Career exploration, Study Abroad/Study Away, Alternative Break tied to a course, or a Campus Scholarship Program.
 Provide one to two examples.
-(Maximum word count 500.)
+(Maximum word count 500 per example.)

-- 4. Describe how your campus tracks and assess curricular engagement, and how students gain access to and participate in community engaged courses.
-(Maximum word count 750.) - a.
+- 5. Describe how your campus tracks and assess curricular engagement, and how students gain access to and participate in courses.(Maximum word count 750.) - a.
 How is community engaged course data gathered, by whom, with what frequency, and for what purpose?
 How is it shared/reported, particularly in student transcripts? - b.
-Describe how your campus has designed new curricular programs and initiatives, or re-designed existing ones, to increase students' access to and participation in community engaged activities (particularly students who are not currently engaged) so that a relatively larger portion of students have the opportunity for developing the cultural competencies, asset-based approaches, and values of reciprocity for engaging with communities. - c.
-Reflect on how the data indicates the levels of pervasiveness and depth infused in the curriculum and traditional curricular structures. - 5.
+Since your last application, describe how your campus has designed new curricular programs and initiatives, or re-designed existing ones, to increase students' access to and participation in community engaged activities (particularly students who are not currently engaged) so that a relatively larger portion of students have the opportunity to develop the cultural competencies, asset-based approaches, and values of reciprocity for engaging with communities. - c.
+Reflect on how the data indicates the levels of pervasiveness and depth infused in the curriculum and traditional curricular structures. - 6.
 Complete the table below.
 Data should be drawn from undergraduate and graduate for-credit courses and be indicated accordingly.
 Please also indicate what academic year the data represents:

 What academic year does this data represent?
-(Select One)

-[Dropdown Menu: 2021-22, 2022-23, 2023-24]
+(Select One) [Dropdown Menu:, 2021-22, 2022-2023, 2023-2024